djD-REK/ien/src/pages/index.md

     text: Get access to exclusive reporting about the Iranian economy and its 80,000,000 consumers.
     image: "/images/behzad-ghaffarian-agGyKOiowuk-unsplash.jpg"
-  - title: Insights on Iranian economics, business, and finance
+  - title: Insights on economics, business, and finance
     text: Iranian Economic News has featured sections every month about economic trends, business inside Iran, and financial developments including coverage of the Iranian stock market.